Kentucky House passes bill on assigning officers to schools

 The bill passed the House 89-6 and moves on to the Senate.

 Julian Tackett, commissioner of the Kentucky High School Athletic Association, has reported a 25% to 30% drop in the available pool of officials.
-The COVID-19 pandemic isn’t the only reason for the decline and it’s not due to the compensation officials receive, he told lawmakers recently.
+The COVID-19 pandemic isn’t the only reason for the decline and it’s not due to the compensation officials receive, Tackett said.

 “It’s the environment.
 It is what they’re subjected to,” he told a legislative committee.